 Sydney Opera House

-Immerse yourself in over 2000 shows yearly in one of the busiest and finest centers of performing arts in the world.
-It would be an absolute delight to your senses and would kickstart your 3-day trip with an artistic bang!
+Immerse yourself in over 2000 shows yearly in one of the busiest and finest centres of performing arts in the world.
+It would be an absolute delight to your senses and would kickstart your 3-day trip in Sydney with an artistic bang!

 Ideal time: 9 am to 5 pm

 Nearest Public Transport Station: Circular Quay

 This gorgeous Sydney attraction lies a quick scenic stroll away from the Opera House.
 Sharing a similar gorgeous view of the waterfront, this lush garden is 30 hectares of a soothing oasis amidst the fast-paced city.